JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

    1. computing Jacobians ``\left\{\mathbf{J}_i\right\}_{i=1}^n``
    2. multiplication of Jacobians as it holds that ``\left.\frac{\partial f}{\partial x}\right|_{y_0} = J_1 \times J_2 \times \ldots \times J_n``.

-The complexity of the computation (at least one part of it) is therefore therefore determined by the  Matrix multiplication, which is generally expensive, as theoretically it has complexity at least ``O(n^{2.3728596}),`` but in practice a little bit more as the lower bound hides the devil in the ``O`` notation.
+The complexity of the computation (at least one part of it) is therefore determined by the  Matrix multiplication, which is generally expensive, as theoretically it has complexity at least ``O(n^{2.3728596}),`` but in practice a little bit more as the lower bound hides the devil in the ``O`` notation.
 The order in which the Jacobians are multiplied has therefore a profound effect on the complexity of the AD engine.
 While determining the optimal order of multiplication of sequence of matrices is costly, in practice, we recognize two important cases.

 1. Jacobians are multiplied from right to left as  ``J_1 \times (J_2 \times ( \ldots \times (J_{n-1} \times J_n) \ldots))`` which has the advantage when the input dimension of ``f: \mathbb{R}^n \rightarrow \mathbb{R}^m`` is smaller than the output dimension, ``n < m``. - referred to as the **FORWARD MODE**
 2. Jacobians are multiplied from left to right as ``( \ldots ((J_1 \times J_2) \times J_3) \times \ldots ) \times J_n`` which has the advantage when the input dimension of ``f: \mathbb{R}^n \rightarrow \mathbb{R}^m`` is larger than the output dimension, ``n > m``. - referred to as the **BACKWARD MODE**